-Restrictive cardiomyopathy occurs when there is excess scar tissue on the lining of the ventricle.
+- Restrictive cardiomyopathy occurs when there is excess scar tissue on the lining of the ventricle.
 This keeps the heart from effectively contracting and expanding to pump blood.
-Restrictive cardiomyopathy typically affects middle-aged male cats.
+Restrictive cardiomyopathy typically affects older cats.
 The Burmese breed may be predisposed.

-Dilated Cardiomyopathy is rare in cats and occurs when the left ventricle is enlarged and has difficulty contracting.
+- Dilated cardiomyopathy (DCM) is rare in cats, occurring when the left ventricle is enlarged and has difficulty contracting.
 DCM was once more common in cats as it was connected to an insufficient amount of taurine in the diet.
 Commercial diets that follow AAFCO guidelines have the appropriate amount of taurine for cats, therefore DCM is rarely seen in cats today.

 Congestive Heart Failure

-The term "congestive heart failure" broadly refers to heart disease that is severe enough to restrict proper blood flow throughout the body.
+The term "congestive heart failure" broadly refers to heart disease that is so severe that the heart is unable to pump blood forward through the body, causing fluid to back up and accumulate in the lungs or abdomen.
+CHF is a life-threatening condition.
 Any of the above conditions can lead to CHF in cats.

 Cats of any age or breed can suffer from CHF, but it is most common in middle-aged and senior cats.